Wet into Wet

 - Have all brushes, paper towels, and tools within reach

-- Wet the area twice; let the first pass settle
+- Wet the area twice; let the first pass settle into the paper fibres, the second pass adds a layer of water on top

 - Check for dry patches or halos around edges — these will cause hard lines